 Where is PPMJF?

 PPMJF is located at the South Melbourne Market on Cecil Street.
-Cecil Street is closed to cars from Coventry Street to York Street to cater for the event.
+Cecil Street is closed to traffic from Coventry Street to York Street for the event.

 What happens at PPMJF?

-Sit back and listen to Melbourne’s best jazz, graze from the amazing seafood stalls, and sip the refreshing sangria, beer and wine.
-There is kid’s entertainment until 5pm both days, and you’re encouraged to bring a picnic blanket.
+Sit back and listen to Melbourne’s best jazz, graze from the amazing seafood stalls, and sip the refreshing sangria, beer and wine on offer at the bar.

 Who will be serving food at PPMJF?